Headings

 # Asterisk Emphasis

-Use single asterisks around text to *emphasise it*.
+Use single asterisks around text to *emphasize it*.

-Or use double asterisks for an **strong emphasis** style.
+Or use double asterisks for a **strong emphasis** style.

 ```